 How to Write a Reflective EssayLook into a mirror.
 The first thing you probably see is yourself looking back at you.
 Keep looking though and you’ll also see what’s behind you.
 Writing a reflective essay is similar to looking into a mirror except that instead of seeing objects reflected in the room behind you, you “see” reflections of a past experience.
-Reflective essays are usually written at the completion of a milestone.
-For instance, a scientist may write a reflective essay at the completion of an experiment or a student may be asked to write a reflective essay at the end of a course of study or the completion of an individual or class project.

 The essay format of introduction, body, and conclusion is at its strongest when used to write a reflective essay.
 Begin writing your essay by describing your subject, your feelings and/or expectations at the beginning of the project and by partly disclosing or hinting at your conclusion.